Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Else Should I Consider Before Giving Potato To My Hamster?

 Watch your hamster closely when you give a little bit of potato as a treat!
-Fresh foods should not be left in your hamster’s enclosure, so foods that are hidden in bedding or under items may begin to rot and soil the enclosure, causing mold and bacteria to grow.
+Fresh foods should not be left in your hamster’s enclosure, as foods that are hidden in bedding or under items may begin to rot and soil the enclosure, causing mold and bacteria to grow.

 hamster eating inside his cage